 Continue walking down the main path for about 1.5 miles.
 You will be hugging the sides of the mountain and climbing upwards.
-The trail eventually empties out into a beautiful vista which shows the mountain on one side and the valley on the other.
+The trail eventually empties into a beautiful vista, which shows the mountain on one side and the valley on the other.

-Continue a little father and you will pass a small mine outlet on your right hand side.
+Continue a little father, and you will pass a small mine outlet on your right-hand side.
 This is not Big Horn Mine — keep going!
-After you gain more elevation and round a bend you will see an open gate.
+After you gain more elevation and round the bend you will see an open gate.
 Proceed through the gate to catch your first glimpse of the mine.

 This is a great place to admire the view and eat a packed lunch.

 If you want to see the entrance of the mine, you will need to climb up the broken wood from where you are standing.
-Keep in mind there are steel bars blocking the entrance to the mine though.
+Keep in mind steel bars are blocking the entrance to the tunnel though.

-This is where the path is the most unsafe and I would recommend only doing this if you are very careful.
+This is where the path is the most unsafe, and I would recommend only doing this if you are very careful.
 There is not much to see because the mine is completely closed off.
-However, you can get a nice view of the building from above if you do decide to risk the climb.
+However, you can get a beautiful view of the building from above if you do decide to risk the climb.

 After you have finished looking around and enjoying the scenery, simply proceed back the way you came.
-When I was here I saw at least 15 other people on the trail.
-This is also a good trail for older children because it is not too strenuous and they can see the huge mine building at the end.
+When I was here, I saw at least 15 other people on the trail.
+This is also a good trail for older children because it is not too strenuous, and they can see the considerable mine building at the end.
 I would love to hear from you if you have been — let me know in the comments.